cptran777/smite-party/README.md

 Redux may seem like overkill at the moment, but keeping future iterations in mind, the clean uni-directional data flow of Redux and single source of state that Redux can provide will be essential in the application.
 Hopefully it won't kill the mobile loading times.

+## Deployment

+This application will be deployed on Heroku for simplicity.

 ## Issues and Challenges